opinsys/walma-screenshot/README.md

     /etc/walma-screenshot.yml

-For system wide configuration and for per user in
+for system wide configuration and for per user in

     ~/.config/walma-screenshot.yml